ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 // When the selection is collapsed, it creates new text wrapped in a link. editor.execute( 'link', 'http://example.com' );

-// If there are defined decorators then command can pass decorator's status as well: editor.execute( 'link', 'http://example.com', { linkIsExternal: true } );
+// If there are decorators configured, the command can set their state. editor.execute( 'link', 'http://example.com', { linkIsExternal: true } );

-// Removes the link from the selection and all decorators if present. editor.execute( 'unlink' );
+// Removes the link from the selection (and all decorators if present). editor.execute( 'unlink' );
 ```

 Links are represented in the {@link module:engine/model/model~Model model} using the `linkHref` attribute.
+[Manual link decorators](#adding-attributes-to-links-using-the-ui-manual-decorators) are represented in the model using text attributes corresponding to their names as configured in {@link module:link/link~LinkConfig#decorators `config.link.decorators`}.

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.